-Sonpo Information Square is an information service center where customers can get acquainted with general insurance and obtain necessary information in an emergency.
+Sonpo Information Square is an information service center where customers can get acquainted with general insurance and obtain necessary information quickly.

-Major insurance products of all member companies are held in the Square and customers can take them out for free.
+Major insurance pamphlets of all member companies are kept in the Square and customers can take them out for free.
 It is useful for gathering information on general insurance.
 The staff of the Square will accept minor consultations when necessary.

-Branches of the Association, except Shikoku and Okinawa, have similar information corners at their offices.
+Branches of the GIAJ, except Shikoku and Okinawa, have similar information corners at their offices.
 Customers can see the brochures of the member companies.